PLANNING & PREPARATION OF JURY ARGUMENT

 You know your audience or do you?
 If you refine your argument and rehearse it after the jury has been selected, you have the benefit of knowing precisely who your audience is.
 You even know who will be sitting in which chair when you stand to argue your case.
 In jurisdictions with liberal voir dire practices, you have probably talked to each member of this small, select audience.
 Using your peremptory challenges at voir dire, you have played a major role in excluding people from your jury.
 You've spent time talking to your jurors during your opening statement.
 You've observed them during the presentation of evidence.
 So, as you rehearse, it's not going to be a stretch for you to visualize the persona of each of your jurors and pretend that you are speaking face-to-face with each of them.
 Picture each juror.
 Think about the personal data you have on each.
 Which ones have spent a considerable portion of their time reading newspapers, novels, and magazines?
 Which ones can barely read a menu?
 Which ones watch intelligent and articulate people discuss critical issues on television?
 Which ones only watch Saturday morning cartoons?
 Considerations such as these may influence your phrasing choices from among the mosaic of verbiage available to you.
 Dress rehearsal with your jurors in mind is much more productive than arguing to yourself in a mirror, something that you might do for self-analysis, but not when you are trying to simulate persuasive communication with the actual decision-makers.

 [It will help immeasurably if you keep in mind that none of us is here for a long time.
 We're here for a good time!
 So, learn to enjoy being a participant in one of the most interesting and dramatic professions on the face of the planet - criminal trial advocate.
-The only comparable job - ringmaster at the circus.
-If you have trouble wholeheartedly buying into the role of trial advocate, think "night manager of a Dairy Queen."]
+If you have trouble wholeheartedly buying into this role, think "night manager of a Dairy Queen."